proteanhq/protean/docs/user/domain/aggregate.rst

 Identity is one of the primary characteristics of Protean Entities - they are expected to have a unique identity.

-All Aggregates and Entities have a unique identifier field named ``id``, added automatically by Protean. ``id`` is an :ref:`field-auto` field and populated with the strategy specified for the :ref:`identity-strategy` in Configuration.
+All Aggregates and Entities have a unique identifier field named ``id``, added automatically by Protean. ``id`` is an :ref:`field-type-auto` field and populated with the strategy specified for the :ref:`user-configuration-parameters` in Configuration.

 .. code-block:: python